 The materials available through the legal deposit workstations can be read, listened and watched.
 Digital copies cannot be taken of their content.
 Instead, the materials can be filmed directly from the screen and recorded through the speakers.
 Internet pages, electronic books and digitised journals can be printed.
 Printing is subject to a charge.

 The workstations do not have Internet access.
 They are equipped with the standard office software, but the files cannot be saved on a customer's own memory device or sent by email.
 Bringing your own laptop could make your work easier.

-The National Library of Finland has 10 legal deposit workstations: 6 in the journal room (North Hall), 3 in Fabiania and 1 in the music library.
-The workstation in the music library is equipped with loudspeakers.
+The National Library of Finland has nine legal deposit workstations: six in the journal room (North Hall), one in the Music Library, one in the Special Collections Reading Room and one in the Slavonic Library.
+The workstation in the Music Library is equipped with loudspeakers.
 Earphones can be used in other workstations.
 All workstations enable printing on paper.